pirsch-analytics/docs/docs/get-started/frontend-integration.md

     data-disable-query></script>
 ```

-## Adding a Suffix/Prefix to the Path Title
+## Adding a Suffix/Prefix to the Path or Title

 It's possible to alter the page path and/or title.
 For example, setting the `data-path-prefix` on the script to `/blog` and visiting your website on `/article/1` would be displayed as `/blog/article/1` on the dashboard.